 The following safety training log should reflect the training requirements appropriate for the student's job description and align with the required trainings of the business.
-According to Tennessee Child Labor Lawand WBL Policies, this form must be kept up-to-date in the personnel file at the workplace and at the school.
+According to Tennessee Child Labor Law and WBL Policies, this form must be kept up-to-date in the personnel file at the workplace and at the school.
 Copies of the Safety Training Log and the WBL Agreement must be kept on file at the school for five years after placement.

-Ter inte years after placement.
+for five years after placement.

 Student Name: Work Site:

-Address: Address:
+Address: Address: Address:

-City/Zip: City/Zip:
+City/Zip: City/Zip: City/Zip:

 Phone: Phone:

 DOB: Supervisor:

-Student's Responsibilities/Job Description:
+Student's Responsibilities/Job Description: ·

 Safety Training Topics Trainer's Name Location Date Provided

-1. Trainer 3 Name Location Date i Tovided
+1.

 2.

 3.

 4.

 5.

 6.

 7.

 8.

-If a delitional angue is no adad attack an outro of

-If additional space is needed, attach an extra sh веет от рарет.
+If additional space is needed, attach an extra s sheet of paper.

+SIGNATURES

-SIGNATURES Student: Date:
+Student: Date:

-Parent or Guardian: Date:
+Parent or Guardian:

-Endorsed Teacher: (When not the WBL Coordinator) Date:
+Endorsed Teacher: (When not the WBL Coordinator)

 WBL Coordinator: Date:

-Principal: School: Date:
+Principal: School:

 CTE Director: Date:

-(or designated WBL Coordinator)

-Work Site Supervisor: Date:
+(or designated WBL Coordinator) Work Site Supervisor:

-Note: It is the policy of the school district that no person on the ba acia of roos polar roligion national orig marital atatua diaabilitu